 Dr. John Martin Fraser was born on the 12th of August, 1836 in Westminster Twp, Middlesex County, Ontario.
 He was the 4th of 11 children born to Donald Fraser and the former Jane Martin.
 His siblings were; Samuel, William, James, Robert, James, Mary, Ely, Donald, David and Martin.
-His parents had emigrated from the United Kingdom two years before Dr. Fraser was born.
+His parents had emigrated from Inverness, Scotland in 1833, three years before Dr. Fraser was born.
 The Fraser family settled on a farm on Wharncliffe Road, South of London Ontario.

 Dr. Fraser married Sarah Braerton Wilson on the 1st of February, 1866.
 She was born in 1846, the 2nd of 11 children born to William Wilson and the former Matilda Delmage.
 Her father was a merchant in Morpeth.
 Her siblings were; Mary, William, Matilda, Robert, Maggie, James, John, Mariott, George and Mehitabel.

 In 1868, Dr. and Mrs. Fraser moved their family to London, Ontario.
 He formed a partnership with Dr. John Stevenson.
 After Dr. Stevenson died, he became a partner with his brother-in-law, Dr. John Delmage Wilson.
 Dr. Fraser was involved in establishing the Medical Department at the University of Western Ontario (UWO) and the London General Hospital.
 Dr. Fraser was eventually made the Dean of the Faculty of Medicine at UWO from 1888-1890.

 In 1885, Dr. Fraser was the Medical Officer of the 7th Battalion of the Fusiliers of Middlesex.
 Dr. Fraser saw active duty in the North West Territories during the Riel Rebellion.